-Cut the tissue paper in shapes.
-Younger kids might want to just tear the tissue paper, while older kids can cut hearts, snowflakes or flower shapes depending on the season you are celebrating!
-Paper punches are also handy to make poka dots and assorted shapes.
+- Cut the tissue paper in shapes.
+Younger kids can tear the tissue paper, while older kids can cut out hearts or use paper punches to make polka dots.

-Next, pour some glue into your dish and thin with a few drops of water.
-You don’t want to use too much, just enough to make the glue easier to paint.
+- Pour glue into your dish and thin with a few drops of water.
+You don't want to use too much, just enough to make the glue easier to paint.
 Add glitter if you want extra sparkle.
-(We had some left over clear “Galactic Glitter” glue that we thinned down and then added red glitter.

-Cover the jar with a thin layer of glue.
-If the jar is large, paint it a section at time.
+- Use a brush to cover the jar with a thin layer of glue.
+If the jar is large, paint it one section at time.

-Coat the jar with one more light layer of glue to make sure all the tissue paper is stuck down and seal in the glitter (if used).
+- Coat the jar with one more light layer of glue to make sure all the tissue paper is stuck down and seal in any glitter you've used.